 AT Approach Trail: hiking Amicalola Falls to Springer Mountain

-Hike the Appalachian Approach Trail from Amicalola Falls to Springer Mountain, the beginning of the Appalachian Trail in Georgia.
+Hike the Appalachian Approach Trail from Amicalola Falls to Springer Mountain, the southernmost end of the AT in Georgia.

 Headed northbound from Springer?
 There’s more than one way to summit the mountain and begin the AT.
 While access to the trail’s southernmost end is available at the Springer Mountain trailhead, the AT Approach Trail also offers access to Springer Mountain from Amicalola Falls, Georgia’s tallest waterfall.